The 7 Things You Should Know Before Visiting Hoover Dam

 Before it lost its place to Jinping-I Dam in Liangshan, Sichuan, China, the Hoover Dam was once the tallest dam in the world.
 For a very long time it had enjoyed the reputation of being the tallest dam in the world.
 Hoover Dam is not the tallest dam in the USA as well.
 The 770-foot-high Oroville Dam in Northern California become the tallest dam in the country in 1968.

-But the old dam is still popular and attracts a lot of visitors each year.
-The best Hoover Dam tour will give you the chance to visit this beautiful place.
+Hoover Dam is still very popular and attracts a lot of visitors each year.
+The best Hoover Dam tour will give you the chance to visit this amazing man made wonder.

 The Bottom line